 Customizing Your Off-the-Shelf/SaaS Solution

-To save money, some companies start with out of the box (OTS/SaaS) solutions leaving integrations and automation for a later phase.
+To save money, some companies start with out-of-the-box (OTS/SaaS) solutions leaving integrations and automation for a later phase.
 This is especially true for HCM.
 Over time this manual work grows to unmanageable loads and adds a great deal of risk for the organization specifically in the form of errors while processing HR, Benefits and Payroll.
 Risk that has a direct financial impact in both hard money as well as employee frustration which ultimately results in your managers hearing the two words no employer wants to hear: I quit!

 There are substantial differences between HR systems, some offer the entire gamut (for example, HR, Payroll, ATS, BenAdmin, Time and Attendance and so forth), while others may offer only one or a few modules.